ikawka/Simple-Bootstrap-Calendar/README.md

 A very simple Bootstrap Calendar utilizing the dropdown menu.
 You can also use [$.format](https://github.com/phstc/jquery-dateFormat) to format the date output.

+Added the auto position calculator using [PositionCalculator](https://github.com/tlindig/position-calculator) to be able to position the menu on top if the element is at the bottom of the page.

 Example:

 ```html